fish-shell/fish-shell/doc_src/cmds/bind.rst

 Holding alt and something else also typically sends escape, for example holding alt+a will send an escape character and then an "a".

-fish waits for a period after receiving the escape character, to determine whether it is standalone or part of an escape sequence.
+ghoti waits for a period after receiving the escape character, to determine whether it is standalone or part of an escape sequence.
 While waiting, additional key presses make the escape key behave as a meta key.
 If no other key presses come in, it is handled as a standalone escape.
 The waiting period is set to 30 milliseconds (0.03 seconds).
-It can be configured by setting the ``fish_escape_delay_ms`` variable to a value between 10 and 5000 ms. This can be a universal variable that you set once from an interactive session.
+It can be configured by setting the ``ghoti_escape_delay_ms`` variable to a value between 10 and 5000 ms. This can be a universal variable that you set once from an interactive session.